CVE-2025-54304

 Thermo Fisher · Ion Torrent OneTouch 2

-Unsupported Thermo Fisher Ion Torrent OneTouch 2 devices expose an X11 display server on all interfaces, allowing remote code execution and root privilege escalation.
+Thermo Fisher Ion Torrent OneTouch 2 devices expose an X11 display server on port 6000, which can allow unauthenticated remote access, root privilege escalation, and code execution.

 Executive summary